 Advaita Vedanta, as I learned it, is a path that has no path.
 In fact, it rests on a strong assertion that there is no path and could never be a path, because the destination is always already here.
 This insistence on no separation between you and ultimate fulfillment is the essence of any Tantric path.

 In many schools of Advaita Vedanta meditation or any other form of spiritual practice is discouraged.
 Since we are already free there is no need to do anything to get free.
 In fact, anything that you do in order to liberate yourself must be motivated by a delusional belief that you are not free already.
 Any belief we have in our own limitation is the only thing that keeps us from realizing our true boundless and unlimited nature.

-My teacher for over twenty years was Andrew Cohen and he did encourage the use of meditation as an aid to transformation.
+My teacher for over twenty years encouraged the use of meditation as an aid to transformation.
 The Practice of No Problem that I teach is a variation of the meditation practice I was initiated in.
 It is a supremely direct approach to awakening that can perhaps best be understood as a Tantric practice of Non-Duality.